AhmedAbdel-Aal/blog/_posts/2020-09-24-Comprehensive-Guide-For-Triplet-Loss-Function.md

 First, we pass a 3N batch of input data through the embedding network to calculate 3N embedding vectors.
 Secondly, we create a pair-wise distance matrix for all the embedding vectors.
 Third, for each vector we chose a positive and negative examples to calculate the loss.
-Finally, we accumulate the loss from all the triplets to be out batch loss.
+Finally, we accumulate the loss from all the triplets to be our batch loss.